 2. Wear Protective Gear

 It is always a good idea to wear protective gear when working on your AC system.
 At a minimum, you should wear gloves, goggles, and a face mask when doing a tune-up on your AC system.
-Tune-ups can be messy, so you might want to wear older clothes, also.
+Tune-ups can be messy, so you might want to wear older clothes, too.

 3. Change AC Filters